microsoft/azureconfidentialledger-app-samples/insurance-app/README.md

 - Test the app is working
   - `python scripts/unit-test.py --bundle dist/bundle.json --admin-cert <admin-cert> --admin-key <admin-key> --acl-url <acl-url>`
   - You may need to install the pip dependencies `pip install -r <repository-root>/insurance-app/acl-app/scripts/requirements.txt`
-  - This test replays a previously captured, policy, measurement and attestation for the processor
+  - This test replays a previously captured uvm_endorsement and attestation for the processor

 ### C-ACI container